 The Center for International Business Education and Research (CIBER) at the University of South Carolina is a research organization tasked with facilitating international trade for American businesses.
 It provides international education resources, research, and training activities that help U.S. businesses prosper in an international economy.
-This website contains links to the university's events, working papers, and educational programs lists.
+This website contains links to the university's events, working papers, and educational program lists.

 The Global Business Center is maintained by the University of Washington's Center for International Business Education and Research (CIBER).
 It aims to promote international business through various programs and educational initiatives.
 The site also provides a series of links to international organizations and resources.

-The Office of Research and Economic Development is a collaborative project between the University of Wyoming and various other colleges and organizations to enhance and coordinate research projects within the state.
+The Office for Research and Economic Development is a collaborative project between the University of Wyoming and various other colleges and organizations to enhance and coordinate research projects within the state.
 It is an umbrella of several sub-units and outreach programs that aid in business and economic development of the state.
 The website features helpful business information including important announcements, proposal development tools, and policies and procedures.

 Provided by the state government of Utah, this site offers a wealth of resources and guidelines for starting, relocating, running, and closing a business in Utah.
 The site also provides links to other governmental agencies for the state.

 The Utah Governor's Office of Economic Development helps to provide business resources to aid creation, growth, and recruitment of companies to Utah.
-The office administers programs focused upon industries that have the most potential to succeed in the area.
+The office administers programs focus on industries that have the most potential to succeed in the area.
 Its website includes in depth information which covers the benefits of doing business in Utah, starting a business, and programs provided by the office.
 Additionally, an entire section dedicated to international business is provided which discusses topics such as exporting, upcoming trade missions, and foreign direct investment.